• Free shipping on all orders

 Catnip’s Evolutionary Benefits?

 Even though we know how catnip causes a natural high, the reasons behind that are still a puzzle.
-It’s possible that the catnip effect is just a random quirk of biology.
+The catnip effect may be just a random quirk of biology.
 There doesn’t seem to be any obvious benefit for cats except for feeling good.
 And only about two-thirds of cats react to catnip at all.
 If catnip highs had a strong evolutionary benefit, the love of catnip would probably be a universal trait.
 But not everyone agrees with that line of thinking, and there’s one theory that stands out.
 It might all be due to those pesky mosquitoes.

 Just like humans, cats are in danger from mosquito bites.
 Although their thick fur protects most of their bodies, cats do have vulnerable places where mosquitoes can bite, especially their ears.
 And according to a recent study, catnip oils are a natural mosquito repellent.
 When cats rub their faces in catnip, they get some pleasant endorphins, but they also may be giving themselves a slight advantage against disease-spreading bug bites.